-7. Press down on the memory module with your thumbs until the socket levers latch into a locked position.
-When the memory module is properly seated in the socket, the levers on the memory module socket alian with the levers on the other sockets that have memory modules installed.
+NOTE: When the memory module is properly seated in the socket, the levers on the memorymodule socket align with the levers on the other identical sockets that have memory modules

 - 8. Repeat step 4 through step 7 of this procedure to install the remaining memory modules. - 9.
 Replace the cooling shroud. - 10.
 Close the system. - 11.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 12.
+Reconnect the system to its electrical outlet and turn on the system, including any attached peripherals. - 12.
 Press <F2> to enter the System Setup, and check the memory settings.

-The system should have already changed the value to reflect the newly installed memory.

-- 13. If the value is incorrect, one or more of the memory modules may not be installed properly.
+The system should have already changed the value to reflect the newly installed memory. - 13.
+If the value is incorrect, one or more of the memory modules may not be installed properly.
 Repeat step 4 through step 7 of this procedure, checking to ensure that the memory modules are firmly seated in their sockets. - 14.
 Run the appropriate diagnostic test.
 For more information, see Using System Diagnostics.